apache/iceberg/format/spec.md

 When a row is added or modified, the `_last_update` field is set to `null` so that it is inherited when reading.
 Similarly, the `_row_id` field for an added row is set to `null` and assigned when reading.

+A data file with only new rows for the table may omit the `_last_update` and `_row_id`.
+Files read without must be treated as if both fields are null for all rows.

 On read, if `_last_update` is `null` it is assigned the `sequence_number` of the data file's manifest entry.
 The data sequence number of a data file is documented in [Sequence Number Inheritance](#sequence-number-inheritance).

 When `null`, a row's `_row_id` field is assigned to the `start_row_id` from its containing data file plus the row position in that data file (`_pos`).
 A data file's `start_row_id` field is assigned using inheritance and is documented in [First Row ID Inheritance](#first-row-id-inheritance).
 A manifest's `start_row_id` is assigned when writing the manifest list for a snapshot and is documented in [First Row ID Assignment](#first-row-id-assignment).
 A snapshot's `start-row-id` is to the table's `next-row-id` and is documented in [Snapshot Row IDs](#snapshot-row-ids).

-Values for `_row_id` and `_last_update` are either read from a data file or assigned at read time.
-As a result, rows in a table always have non-null values for these fields when lineage is enabled.
+Values for `_row_id` and `_last_update` are either read from the data file or assigned at read time.
+As a result on read, rows in a table always have non-null values for these fields when lineage is enabled.

 When an existing row is moved to a different data file for any reason, writers are required to write `_row_id` and `_last_update` according to the following rules:

 1. The row's existing non-null `_row_id` must be copied into the new data file
-2. If the write has modified the row, the `_last_update` field must be set to `null` (so that the modification sequence number replaces the current value)
+2. If the write has modified the row, the `_last_update` field must be set to `null` (so that the modification's sequence number replaces the current value)
 3. If the write has not modified the row, the existing non-null `_last_update` value must be copied to the new data file